Robotics-DAI-FMFI-UK/NicoIK/README.md

 `python reachchecker.py -g -i -a -o 0 3.14 3.14 -ip -0.1 -0.6 1.2 -io 0 3.14 3.14 -r nico_grasp.urdf -en table_nico2.urdf -d 1 --output_file nico_test -v --robot_pos 0.0 0.0 0.68 -c 0.25 0.45 0.05 -0.20 0.20 0.05 0.89 0.89 0.1`

+**Experiment**

+Will point at 7 points on the touchscreen based on legibility experiment paradigm

+`python experiment.py`

+**Calibration**

+Will run tablet calibration based on stored positions in specified csv file (joint values) it is calibrated on several points on the touchscreen and body

+`python calibrators.py`

+**Grasping**

+Will grasp object from 5 points predefined in csv as joint angles, open a close hand and put object to the storage.

+`python grasping.py`

+**GraspingIK**

+will grasp object placed on touchscreen spefied n pixels or x,y from touchscren corner

+`python graspik.py -p 10 10`

 [![Video1](https://img.youtube.com/vi/YWLnepOwRhc/maxresdefault.jpg)](https://youtu.be/YWLnepOwRhc)